PSAScapstone2014/Documentation/PSAS Capstone Design Doc.md

 •	The minimum version of the gcc compiler used will be 4.8.

 ###2.2	Resources
 •	PSAS subject matter experts Theo, Nathan and K. Wilson.
 •	PSAS GitHub Repository.
 •	Capstone GitHub Repository.
 •	ChiobiOS forums and GitHub Repository
 •	Capstone Team Members.
 •	Meeting room in FAB-84.
 •	Google hangout for team.
 •	Team members and the computers they are using.
 •	E-mail and phone numbers.
 •	Requirements document
 •	elderberry (the code generator)
 •	telemetry viewer

 ##3.0.
-SYSTEM ARCHITECTURE
+System Architecture

 ###3.1	Architectural Design